Discovering California''s Lost Coast

 Shelter Cove RV Campground

 The last RV park recommendation is in Shelter Cove, which is an access point to the Lost Coast.
 This no-frills campground is an excellent place to reconnect with nature.
 During the summer, they host tons of events and celebrations.
 They also have an on-site gift shop and deli.
+In conclusion, the Lost Coast is not to be missed when vacationing through Northern California.
+On a long road trip, it’s nice to stretch your legs for a while.
+Why not do that in this gorgeous section of untamed wilderness?

-The Decemberists said it best in their song “California One/Youth”:
+The Decemberists said it best in their song “California One/Youth”:“

 On California 1.